 Start applying these mailbox clean up actions to grab greater control over your Outlook mailbox size.

-Discover more Outlook shortcuts, tips and tricks here.
+For more time saving Microsoft Outlook techniques, find additional shortcuts, tips and tricks at TheSoftwarePro.com/Outlook.